Olivine-Labs/Alchemy-Websockets/README.md

 A websocket server built in C# to be extremely efficient and scalable over high numbers of connections.

+You can download the compiled binary (any cpu) at [alchemyws](https://sourceforge.net/projects/alchemyws/) on SourceForge.

 Usage
 -------
 After compilation, include the dll as a reference.
 Starting a server is as simple